pingcap/docs-cn/tools/syncer.md

 batch = 100
 flavor = "mysql"

-# The testing address for pprof.
-It can also be used by Prometheus to pull Syncer metrics.
+# It can be used by Prometheus to pull Syncer metrics, and is also the pprof address of Syncer.
 status-addr = ":8271"

 # If you set its value to true, Syncer stops and exits when it encounters the DDL operation.